 Keep practising

-The following incorporated essential skills teaching: after school clubs (art, writing, cooking, dance), enterprise week for Year 5 (designing an object to sell at the summer fayre so looking at the essential skills needed alongside the development of career skills), maths week looked at creativity, communication and teamwork.
+We have incorporated essential skills into the following: after school clubs (art, writing, cooking, dance), enterprise week for Year 5 (designing an object to sell at the summer fayre so looking at the essential skills needed alongside the development of career skills), Maths week (which looked at creativity, communication and teamwork).
+Curriculum maps show that the skills have been mapped into subjects for every half-term.
+The essential skills are used on teachers' slides in wider curriculum lessons and a handbook has been created for staff, identifying short lessons on the Hub that can be taught as part of wider curriculum units in subjects like DT and PHSE.

 Bring it to life

-During Careers Week, parents were invited in to share their careers experience; careers days took place; specific themes days and weeks were linked to Skills Builder (maths week), and Mental Health Week was an opportunity to think about the key skill of communication.
+During Careers Week, parents were invited in to share their careers experience.
+Careers days included the essential skills; linking specific themes days and weeks to Skills Builder (maths week); and Mental Health Week gave an opportunity to think about communication skills.
 The HEST team also came into school to talk about key ways to deal with situations and this was linked to Skills Builder; and there was a careers workshop online for KS2.
+In Year 6, we work with a company called Access HE which is a career driven package helping children transition from KS2 to KS3 but they are also sharing with them examples and ideas for what they can do later on in life, focusing on Staying Positive and Aiming High.
+Also introduced this year was a money matters programme led by HSBC and children throughout the school understood the importance of money, problem solved some tasks and worked collaboratively together. using Skills Builder to link to job roles which is non-negotiable for all staff, every term.

 What's next